core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    In particular, the following elements of the Group_OSCORE_Input_Material object are included, using the same CBOR labels from the OSCORE Security Context Parameters Registry, as in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

-    - 'ms', 'contexId', 'pub_key_enc', 'sign_enc_alg', 'sign_alg' and 'sign_params'.
+    - 'ms', 'contexId', 'cred_fmt', 'sign_enc_alg', 'sign_alg' and 'sign_params'.
 These elements MUST be included.

     - 'hkdf' and 'salt'.
 These elements MAY be included.

    The 'group_senderId' element of the Group_OSCORE_Input_Material object MUST NOT be included.

-* 'srv_pub_key': this element is a CBOR byte string, with value the original binary representation of the server's public key used in the OSCORE group.
-In particular, the original binary representation complies with the encoding specified by the 'pub_key_enc' element of 'gp_material'.
+* 'srv_cred': this element is a CBOR byte string, with value the original binary representation of the server's authentication credential used in the OSCORE group.
+In particular, the original binary representation complies with the format specified by the 'cred_fmt' element of 'gp_material'.

 * 'srv_identifier': this element MUST be included and is encoded as a CBOR byte string, with value the Sender ID that the server has in the OSCORE group.